 Fresh eggs can carry salmonella, which can cause food poisoning.
 The best way to avoid getting sick is to make sure you cook eggs until the white and the yolk are firm.
 Refrigerate eggs or foods that have eggs right after you cook them.
 For recipes that call for raw eggs, like Caesar dressing or hollandaise sauce, use only pasteurized eggs.

 Flour and Dough

 It can be tempting to have a taste of batter when you make cookies, but anything with uncooked flour can make you sick.
-The flour can have bacteria like E. coli.
+The flour can have bacteria like E. coli and Salmonella.
 Don't taste raw dough or batter, and don't add flour to foods that won't be cooked.
 Kids shouldn’t play with flour or dough, either.

 When you’re done using flour, don’t forget to wash your hands thoroughly.

-What do you do with a potato that's turned green?
-The green part of a potato has solanine, a bitter substance that can make you sick.
-It can cause diarrhea, fever, headache, and vomiting.
+What do you do with a potato that’s turned green or grown sprouts?
+The green part of a potato and sprouted potatoes have solanine and chaconine, toxins that can make you sick.
+They can cause diarrhea, fever, headache, and vomiting.
 Cut off that green part along with the eyes and wash your potatoes before you prepare them.
 Once you start, cook them completely and never eat them raw.
 Avoid eating potatoes that have sprouted.